Coffea Circulor Kenya Estate

 ABOUT COFFEA CIRCULOR KENYA ESTATE

-Coffea Circulor Kenya Estate is at the hearth, birth and culmination of transparency in trade, quality and pricing in contemporary coffee production.
+Coffea Circulor Kenya Estate is at the hearth, birth and culmination of transparency in trade, quality and pricing in contemporary coffee production, namely the result of our ideology.
 Coffea Circulor acquired land in Meru initially spanning over 5,000m2 to research and produce of small-scale lots with attention to innovation and quality.
 With time, land area expanded and so did the possibilities.

 Mission and goals